Low HDL-c Not Reliable for Predicting Future Vascular Events

 The new results support earlier trials, including JUPITER and TNT, that suggested a less robust relationship between increasing HDL-c and decreasing vascular risk as the intensity of cholesterol-lowering therapy rises.

 “We are in a state of clinical equipoise with clinical trials of HDL-raising therapies that do not reduce cardiovascular risk when the LDL-c is lowered to an average of 70 mmol/L,” said Jacques Genest, MD, McGill University Health Center/Royal Victoria Hospital in Montreal, Canada in an editorial comment.
 “Current guidelines for the prevention and treatment of cardiovascular disease should continue to focus on LDL-c as the major therapeutic target.
 There is little support from clinical trials to attempt to raise HDL-c pharmacologically.
 We might have to re-think the link of causality between HDL-c and cardiovascular disease.
 We need to develop better biomarkers of HDL function and test them in clinical trials.”

-Keywords: Cholesterol, Biological Markers, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Canada, Cardiovascular Diseases, Risk Factors, Lipoproteins, HDL
+Keywords: Cholesterol, Biomarkers, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Canada, Cardiovascular Diseases, Risk Factors, Lipoproteins, HDL

 < Back to Listings